syslogic/php-hms/README.md

 ### PHP SDK for Huawei REST API

-Disclaimer: This product is **not** officially endorsed or certified by Huawei Technologies.
+Disclaimer: This product is **not** officially endorsed or certified by Huawei Technologies.<br/>
-All the trademarks are referenced for identification purposes only, in terms of a nominative fair use.
+The trademarks are being referenced for identification purposes only, in terms of a nominative fair use.

 <details>
 <summary>Project Status</summary>